 Autonomy for all weather conditions

 This kind of capability is not easy – which is why so many AV companies are located in California or Nevada.
 It is convenient to run only in good weather but every now and then you need to try out the broader weather spectrum and see how you do.
-We did very well and we have yet to turn on our specialized filtering running 24×7 on the Pennsylvania Turnpike.
+We did very well and we have yet to turn on our specialized filtering which is also running 24×7 at a commercial deployment on the Pennsylvania Turnpike.
 That should improve our performance to where we need it to be.

 Besides filtering, other factors do come into play – the effectiveness of any Lidar sensor at longer distances isn’t helped by bad weather.
 So a sensor that performs well but that doesn’t have a lot of extra range will also have more issues in nasty weather.
 Further, when considering snow and sleet, there will need to be a way to keep sensor windows clear whether from dedicated wipers to heated screens, etc. There’s a reason so many automakers put their lane-detection cameras high up behind the windscreen and inside the cockpit!